kalunnenna/CLASS-1-FIRST-ASSIGNMENT-ON-STAKEHOLDER-S-BRIEF-/README.md

-This  is a detailed stakeholders brief for my class first assignment
+This  is a detailed stakeholders brief for my class first assignment.